KSP-KOS/KOS_DOC/source/summary_topics/intermediate_tutorial.md

 __2. Minimize Trigger Conditions__

-When I first started writing kOS scripts, I tried to make full use of WHEN/THEN triggers with mult-level LOCK variables.
-There is a lot of power in this, but I found it was very easy to hit kOS's hard limit in the number of operations allowed for trigger checking.
-For example, many times, I had two or more WHEN statements that were dependent on the same LOCK variable.
-This caused the LOCK variable to be calculated multiple times in a single update.
-If the LOCK was deep enough, the calculation would become too expensive to do twice and kOS would stop and complain.
+There is a lot of power in developing multi-level LOCK variables in combination with WHEN/THEN triggers.
+However, it can be easy to hit kOS's hard limit in the number of operations allowed for trigger checking.
+This will happen when several WHEN/THEN triggers are dependent on the same complex LOCK variable.
+This results in the LOCK variable being calculated multiple times every update.
+If the LOCK is deep enough, the calculations become too expensive to do and kOS stops executing and complains.

-With that in mind, let's expand on the example above.
-This time we'll add some code to get us off the ground and up to 30km.
-We want full throttle initially, but after a couple km, we should throttle back so we don't keep our poor Kerbals locked at maximum acceleration!
+With this in mind, consider an extension of the example script in the previous section.
+This time, the g-force setpoint changes as the rocket climbs through 10km, 20km and 30km:

     WHEN STAGE:LIQUIDFUEL < 0.1 THEN {
         STAGE.